ayush-yadavv/adobe-hack-2025/README.md

     ```

 2.  **Environment Variables:**
-    Create a `.env` file in the root directory of the project (where `docker-compose.yml` is located) and add the necessary environment variables.
+    Create a `.env` file in the `backend` directory of the project and add the necessary environment variables.
 At a minimum, you'll need:

     ```
     LLM_PROVIDER= # e.g., "google" or "openai"